segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 ### Recording userId

-To record a userId in Mailchimp, you must pass the userID as a trait on your `identify()` calls.
-We do not automatically map userId as a property.
+To record a Segment `userId` in Mailchimp, you must pass the userID as a trait on your `identify()` calls.
+We do not automatically map the Segment userID to any Mailchimp properties.

 ### Overriding List ID (Also now referred to as Audience ID)